 What is an elimination period?

 An elimination period is a waiting period that must pass before an insurance policy will begin to pay out benefits.
 The length of the elimination period can vary depending on the type of policy, but it is typically between 30 and 90 days.
 The insured person is responsible for paying all their medical expenses during this time.
 Elimination periods deter people from filing frivolous claims and help keep premiums low.
-The elimination period is not a major concern for most people, as they can cover the cost of routine medical care out of pocket.
+The elimination period is not a significant concern for most people, as they can cover the cost of routine medical care out of pocket.
 However, the elimination period can be a significant financial burden for those who experience a major health event, such as a heart attack or cancer diagnosis.
-In these cases, it is important to understand your policy’s terms before you purchase it.
+In these cases, it is vital to understand your policy’s terms before you purchase it.

 What are acceptable pre-existing conditions for disability insurance?

 For many people, having a pre-existing condition is the main reason they may want to purchase disability insurance.
 A pre-existing condition is any illness or injury you have before enrolling in a new disability policy.
 Some examples of common pre-existing conditions include diabetes, cancer, heart disease, and arthritis.
-If you have a pre-existing condition, it’s important to understand how it may affect your ability to get coverage.
+If you have a pre-existing condition, it’s crucial to understand how it may affect your ability to get coverage.
 Most insurance companies will not cover pre-existing conditions for at least the first year of your policy.
-After that, some companies may never cover pre-existing conditions, while others may only cover them after a certain time.
+After that, some companies may never cover pre-existing conditions, while others may only cover them after a specific time.
 Before you purchase a policy, ask about the company’s stance on pre-existing conditions to make an informed decision about your coverage.
 All insurance companies have a right to order medical records.

 How many disability plans can you purchase?